-For assistance with claims, billing, or member card questions, please call or write to PruittHealth Premier (HMO I-SNP) Member Services.
+For assistance with claims, billing, or member card questions, please call or write to PruittHealth Premier Advantage (HMO I-SNP) Member Services.
 We will be happy to help you.

+Method Member Services - Contact Information

+CALL 1-855-855-0668

+Calls to this number are free.

+8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30

+Member Services also has free language interpreter services available for non-English speakers.

+ТТҮ 711

-Method Member Services - Contact Information CALL 1-855-855-0668 Calls to this number are free.
-8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30 Member Services also has free language interpreter services available for non-English speakers.
-TTY Calls to this number are free.
-8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30 FAX 1-833-610-2390 WRITE PruittHealth Premier PO Box 785 Glen Burnie, MD 21060-0785 customerservice@pruitthealthpremier.com WEBSITE PruittHealthPremier.com
+Calls to this number are free.

+8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30

+FAX 1-833-610-2390

+WRITE PruittHealth Premier PO Box 785 Glen Burnie, MD 21060-0785 customerservice@pruitthealthpremier.com

+WEBSITE PruittHealthPremier.com

-How to contact us when you are asking for a coverage decision about your medical care
+How to contact us when you are asking for a coverage decision or appeal about your medical care

-A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
-For more information on asking for coverage decisions about your medical care, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services or Part D prescription drugs.
+An appeal is a formal way of asking us to review and change a coverage decision we have made.
+For more information on asking for coverage decisions or appeals about your medical care or Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

+Method Coverage Decisions and Appeals for Medical Care or Part D prescription drugs - Contact Information

+CALL 1-855-855-0668

+Calls to this number are free.

+8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30

+ТТҮ 711

-Method Coverage Decisions for Medical Care - Contact Information CALL 1-855-855-0668 Calls to this number are free.
-8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30 TTY 711 Calls to this number are free.
-8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30 FAX 1-833-610-2390 WRITE PruittHealth Premier PO Box 785 Glen Burnie, MD 21060-0785 EMAIL customerservice@pruitthealthpremier.com WEBSITE PruittHealthPremier.com
+Calls to this number are free.

+8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30

+FAX 1-833-610-2390

+WRITE PruittHealth Premier

+PO Box 785

+Glen Burnie, MD 21060-0785

+customerservice@pruitthealthpremier.com

+WEBSITE PruittHealthPremier.com